-County Recognizes Behavioral Health Activists for Community Service
+County recognizes behavioral health activists for community service

 Eleanor McBride

-Eleanor came to CCS in 2001 as the program manager of a very intensive evidenced-based community program for the severely mentally ill.
+McBride came to CCS in 2001 as the program manager of a very intensive evidenced-based community program for the severely mentally ill.
 This program provided a “wrap around” service to Cape May County residents who had the most pressing challenges with mental health.
-This Psychiatric Rehabilitation Model created a multidisciplinary team to prevent further hospitalizations and move people into wellness and recovery.
+This psychiatric rehabilitation model created a multidisciplinary team to prevent further hospitalizations and move people into wellness and recovery.
 It was cited by the state as one of the best programs in the area of employment and reducing rehospitalizations.

-Eleanor moved quickly up the ranks at CCS and was made Vice President of all programs in 2008.
-During her stay at CCS, she reduced wait times for treatment, improved residential services, implemented the electronic health record for the agency, and coordinated resources with Cape Regional Medical Center to develop a 5-bed behavioral health unit for those in crisis.
+McBride moved quickly up the ranks at CCS and was made vice president of all programs in 2008.
+During her stay at CCS, she reduced wait times for treatment, improved residential services, implemented the electronic health record for the agency and coordinated resources with Cape Regional Medical Center to develop a five-bed behavioral health unit for those in crisis.

-Eleanor transitioned to the Executive Vice President of Clinical Services when Cape Counseling merged with other agencies to create a new entity called Acenda where she continued her advocacy and her high standards of service delivery.
+McBride became the executive vice president of clinical Services when Cape Counseling merged with other agencies to create Acenda, where she continued her advocacy and her high standards of service delivery.

-Eleanor has participated in the Cape May County community as a Disaster Response Crisis Counselor and as a member of the Traumatic Loss Coalition for youth and the Human Services Advisory Council.
+McBride has participated in the Cape May County community as a disaster response crisis counselor and as a member of the Traumatic Loss Coalition for youth and the Human Services Advisory Council.
 Her mark on the mental health system in Cape May County will continue to serve our most vulnerable residents.